Committing to the Search For Love (Part II): Are His Issues Really My Own? by @SoloAt30

 I’ve met his closest friends in the area, and we mutually hit it off.
 Last weekend he met one of my dear friends who gave him the thumbs up.
 She and Peter Pan immediately intuitively disliked one another.
 It was important to Warrior Poet and I that there was mutual respect, more so that I liked his group and that he felt comfortable jumping into a group of strangers.
 He made it sound like their acceptance was a given—anyone who was embraced by him automatically had to be okay by them.

 The Warrior Poet has been in strong, long-term relationships in the past.
 Quality time together is more important that projects accomplished, yet he isn’t codependent.
 He has his own fascinating hobbies and aspirations.
 After being single since last summer after a four-year relationship, he is definitely looking for love—with the right person.
 And after a recent conversation, awkwardly asked by yours truly, exclusivity is a given.
-I apologized for questioning his character, but after the last seven months of dating ridiculousness, sometimes you just have to ask.
+I apologised for questioning his character, but after the last seven months of dating ridiculousness, sometimes you just have to ask.

-Just the other night, after we watched a film based on the life of the author of one of his favorite childhood books, I began talking about the authors who had inspired me to be a writer.
+Just the other night, after we watched a film based on the life of the author of one of his favourite childhood books, I began talking about the authors who had inspired me to be a writer.
 He was rubbing my skin and listening intently.
 I lost myself for a bit, waxing poetic about the power of words to make others feel understood and heard, and suddenly he pulled me into his arms.

 I’ve never met someone who is so enraptured by my thoughts and ideas.
 He has told me he wants to read everything I’ve ever written, starting from the very beginning.
 He wants to hear every song I’ve created.
 I can’t even begin to describe the warm, budding feeling that spread over me when he said that.
 My art is such an intimate part of me, and it’s been so long since someone has shown so much genuine interest in my words.